BeardyC/KDB/README.md

 ##### Utils
-Salting - returns a random Salt to be used with the password for encryption,
+Salting - returns a random Salt to be used with the password for encryption.
 ```
 .perm.salting[]
 ```
-Encrypt - Uses MD5 hashing to encrypt the salted password so it's save for storage
+Encrypt - Uses MD5 hashing to encrypt the salted password so it's safe for storage.
 ```
 .perm.encrypt[salt;password]
 ```